mfdali/BootcampDataAnalytics/README.md

 # BootcampDataAnalytics

-# Challenge codes of Data Analytics Bootcamp from WoMakersCode
 # Data Analytics Bootcamp Projects
 Welcome to my Bootcamp Projects repository!
-Here, you'll find a collection of basic projects that I developed during my journey through a Data Analytics bootcamp tailored for women in technology.
+Here, you'll find a collection of basic projects that I developed during my journey through a WoMakersCode bootcamp tailored for women in technology.

 # About the Repository
 This repository is a compilation of various projects covering topics such as data wrangling, data manipulation with SQL, applied statistics, data analysis, visualization, and other essential skills in the realm of data science.